propsylang/hangman_with_python_and_cpp/README.md

 # hangman_with_python_and_cpp
-hangman tutorial in python and c++

-ハングマンのルール
+syntax and game dev tutorial